IGNW/terraform-provider-cisco-aci/README.md

 ## Background

 In modern technology stacks developers and systems engineers find it easy to spin up new networks in the cloud using Terraform.
 This process is still challenging in more traditional data centers continues to be cumbersome.
-In recent years,  Cisco has release the ACI technology to make the process of setting up and configuring networks simpler and faster.
+In recent years, Cisco has released the ACI technology to make the process of setting up and configuring networks simpler and faster.
 The ACI layer adds an Application Programmer's Interface (API) and a GUI for network engineers.
 This module aims to leverage the ACI capability and allow engineers to provision Cisco networks using Terraform.

 More information on ACI capabilities can be found [here](docs/CISCO-ACI.md).